mslegrand/syntaxValidators/README.md

 ## The set up

 Below this directory should be the
-- *TrestleTech/ace*
+- *./TrestleTech/ace*
     - the  current version of ace used by the TrestleTech package
-- *TrestleTech/ace/lib/ace/mode/ptr.js*
+- *./TrestleTech/ace/lib/ace/mode/ptr.js*
-- *TrestleTech/ace/lib/ace/mode/ptr_completions.js*
+- *./TrestleTech/ace/lib/ace/mode/ptr_completions.js*
-- *TrestleTech/ace/lib/ace/mode/ptr_highlight_rules.js*
+- *./TrestleTech/ace/lib/ace/mode/ptr_highlight_rules.js*
-- *TrestleTech/ace/lib/ace/mode/ptr_worker.js*
+- *./TrestleTech/ace/lib/ace/mode/ptr_worker.js*
-- *TrestleTech/ace/lib/ace/mode/ptr/ptrparse.js*
+- *./TrestleTech/ace/lib/ace/mode/ptr/ptrparse.js*
     - The output of pegjs and merging with parseTail.js
+- *./TrestleTech/ace/lib/ace/snippets/ptr.js*
+- *./TrestleTech/ace/lib/ace/snippets/ptr.snippets*

-A copy of the above files are kept in the mode directory for refereence
+A copy of the above files are kept in the mode and snippets directories for refereence

 ## The Process (Revised)